AgardnerAU/gmail-cleaner/README.md

 - **Gitignored Secrets** - `credentials.json` and `token.json` never get committed

 ## 🆘 Need Help Setting Up?
-Struggling with Docker, Google Cloud Console, or `credentials.json`?
+A few people reached out to me on Reddit and via email saying they love the idea, but don’t have the technical expertise to run this software themselves.
+I’d also like to grow the project further, so support would really help make the time I invest in it more worthwhile.<br>Struggling with Docker, Google Cloud Console, or `credentials.json`?
 I can help you set it up personally!<br>
 I offer a **1-on-1 Setup Service ($8)** where we hop on a Google Meet, you share your screen, and I guide you through the entire installation until it's working perfectly.

 - **Secure:** I guide you; I never see your passwords.